jon-wade/pw-vault/readme.md

 * The app is fully responsive, adapting for mobile, table and desktop viewports.
 * All routing is handled in the front-end by Angular.
 * Extensive form validation and error handling is demonstrated throughout the app.
 On the front-end, field type, value, length etc is validated using HTML5 and Angular ng-model and ng-pattern.
 Angular directives are used to ensure usernames and email addresses are checked in real-time and not duplicated in the database.
 On the back-end a Mongoose schema provides further error checking for field values and uniqueness.
+* A fully-featured user registration system in integral to the application, with user registration and username / password recovery functionality provided.
+* Server-side email functionality is provide by Nodemailer (https://github.com/nodemailer/nodemailer).
 * An extensive API has been built to provide database access to the Angular app using ExpressJS, with 12 separate endpoints constructed.
 * The app is fully unit tested on the front and back-end.
 For the Angular testing a combination of Karma and Jasmine has been used.
 For the back-end, Mocha and Chai, with extensive use of the Mockery (https://github.com/padraic/mockery) library which provides excellent abilities to truly mock-out require dependencies.
 * E2E testing has been accomplished through the use of Protractor and the Selenium webdriver.